SUSPENSION TUNING GUIDE

 Causes not enough rebound damping Increase rebound damping.

 Causes: An overly stiff spring rate or too much compression damping; possibly too much preload.
+Also try to speed up rebound a little this can also help with traction issues.

 Consists of a metal wire formed into a coil which can store energy when compressed, and releases energy as the load is relieved.